covcom/205CDE/02 Git/README.md

     $ git pull origin master
 ```

-> There are some nice discussions on how to force Git to overwrite local files on pull on [StackOverFlow](http://stackoverflow.com/questions/1125968/force-git-to-overwrite-local-files-on-pull)
+> There are some nice discussions on StackOverflow about [how to force Git to overwrite local files on pull](http://stackoverflow.com/questions/1125968/force-git-to-overwrite-local-files-on-pull)

 ## What if Github is down?

 OK, you got the idea -- there is nothing that stops you from learning (and submitting your coursework)!

 GitHub will never be down!
 But sometimes it can happen that you cannot visit it.
 If that happens, use alternatives such as [GitLab](https://gitlab.com) or [Bitbucket](https://bitbucket.org/)

-> It was once reported GitHub was blocked by the [Great Firewall](https://en.wikipedia.org/wiki/Great_Firewall) in China, see [here](https://en.greatfire.org/blog/2013/jan/github-blocked-china-how-it-happened-how-get-around-it-and-where-it-will-take-us).

 As an alternative to web-based hosting tools, you can use offline software as well.
 In the following example, I show you how to clone the GitHub repository using the SourceTree software.